Coating Services Information

 Other Coating Methods

-- Dip / Immersion Coating - In dip coating or immersion coating processes, parts are dipped or immersed into a bath or tank filled with the liquid coating solution.
+Dip coating or immersion coating processes involve dipping or immersing parts into a bath or tank filled with the liquid coating solution.

 Dip coating.
 Video Credit: Youtube - ibhooshan

-Painting - A coating is physically applied to the substrate via a brush or spray.
+Painting is physically applying a coating directly to the substrate via a brush or spray.
 Paint contains a vehicle which carries the solid and resin (film-forming) components of the coating, and evaporates to allow the coating to adhere to the applied surface.
 Paints can be used for decoration and/or protection.

 Types of Coatings